 Thankfully, I needn’t have worried, when the books came back they looked great, and I was very pleased (and relieved).

 The packing materials, on the recommendation of Greg at Wells, were purchased from Priory Direct.
-I had no idea how much it would all cost, but again I was pleasantly surprised to find it was very affordable, and meant that I’d be able to keep the price to the customer down.
-Each copy of the book was set at £28 plus postage, a little over what you might normally expect to pay in the shops, but being a short run it was about as low as I could go whilst being sure to cover my costs.
+We had no idea how much it would all cost, but again were pleasantly surprised to find it was very affordable, and meant that we’d be able to keep the price to the customer down.
+Each copy of the book was set at £28 plus postage, a little over what you might normally expect to pay in the shops, but being a short run it was about as low as we could go whilst being sure to cover our costs.